 Inside the box, the quad is well protected by a CNC cut foam.
 The airframe is made from carbon fiber, which is pretty nice.

-Although there is enough room to install the TX bellow the upper plate, it is attached on the top of it, where is more exposed during crashes.
-Another cons is that the tiny wire witch servers as RX antenna is not insulated and can easily cause short circuit.
+Although there is enough room to install the TX below the upper plate, it is attached on the top of it, where is more exposed during crashes.
+Another cons is that the tiny wire witch servers as RX antenna is not insulated and can easily cause a short circuit.

 The battery can be attached under the quad using a rubber band or the included Velcro tapes.
 No power switch, just interconnect the two microLOSI connectors (of the battery and FC).

 Thanks to the very bright tail light, the Tiny QX95 is very visible in the dark.
-The four RGB LEDs are pre-configured and indicate when the motors are armed/disarmed, turning left/right and backwards.
+The four RGB LEDs are pre-configured and indicate when the motors are armed/disarmed, turning left/right and backward.